 Located in the heart of Southeast Asia, Thailand has served as a trade and business hub for centuries.
 It was a buffer zone between colonial powers because of its strategic location.
 As a result, the country was the only in the region which wasn’t colonized.

 Thailand is still able to reap the rewards of its strategic placement on the map today, but in different ways.
 Its capital of Bangkok is just an hour-long flight from four rapidly growing frontier markets.
 Namely Vietnam, Cambodia, Laos, and Myanmar.

 These nations are among the fastest growing in the world and have given Thailand easy access to cheap labor and almost 200 million consumers – not to mention its own decent-sized population of 67 million.

 You’ll find Thai exports in any supermarket in any Southeast Asian country.
 While stores in Thailand stock themselves with products from Japan and the US, stores in Asia’s frontier markets fill their shelves with Thai exports.

 Brands such as Red Bull (which, as a little-known fact, originates in Thailand) are sold globally as well.
 If you open up your computer and read the label on your hard drive, it’ll probably have a sticker which says “Made in Thailand” on it.
 This is because Thailand is one of the world’s top makers of hard drives and memory.

-All of these factors have led to a steady growth in foreign investment which has continued for about 30 years, transforming Thailand into one of Asia’s most dynamic countries.
+These factors led to steady growth which has continued for about 30 years, transforming Thailand into one of Asia’s most dynamic countries.

-Naturally, this extends to the Thai property market.
-The nation’s middle class, which barely existed a few decades ago, is now much more prominent.
+Naturally, this extends to the Thai property market as well.
+A middle class which barely existed a few decades ago is now much more prominent.
 They’re capable of buying into the countless new condos and housing projects being built.